Jayawardenepura/iButton-PAM-login/README.md

 Clean:
 - ```$ make clean```

-If you wanna use this module for greeter (ARCHE Linux distribution) you should configure /etc/pam.d/lightdm: https://wiki.archlinux.org/index.php/LightDM , field **Enabling interactive passwordless login**
+If you wanna use this module for greeter (Arch linux) you should configure /etc/pam.d/lightdm: https://wiki.archlinux.org/index.php/LightDM , field **Enabling interactive passwordless login**

 Your /etc/pam.d/lightdm should looks like this: